bgd-labs/aave-proposals/src/AaveV2PolygonReserveFactorUpdate_20230828/UPDATE_RESERVE_FACTORS_POLYGON_V2.md

 # Disclaimer

-The author, TokenLogic, receives no payment from anyone, including Aave DAO, for this proposal.TokenLogic is a delegate within the Aave community.
+The author, TokenLogic, receives no payment from anyone, including Aave DAO, for this proposal.
+TokenLogic is a delegate within the Aave community.

 # Copyright